Lauenburg/PackLogSolutions/TechDescription.md

 >User: Planner

-As the planner I can log into Packlog and check on the `Planner Request View` which orders need to be confirmed by a planner.
-The view lists all the orders of recipients that have to be double checked.
+As the planner, I can log into Packlog and check on the `Planner Request View` which orders need to be confirmed by a planner.
+The view lists all the orders of recipients that have to be double-checked.

 ### Planner Confirmation View